 - a.
 One of the following: - "(1)" Medical Detoxification (8010) in a twenty-four (24) hour medically supervised setting, or - "(2)" Non-medical Detoxification (8050) in a non-medical therapeutic "social detoxification" setting with routine medical and nursing services on call- - b.
-Inpatient detoxification services including: - (1) Per diem rates include room and board, assessment, counseling/therapeutic services, physical examination and blood and urine specimen collection. - (2) For invoicing purposes per diem rates are calculated based on the following: - a.
-A calendar day unit (midnight to midnight) for continuous placement of over 24 hours; and - b.
-Is prorated/calculated as one-fourth of a calendar day for (1) six hours or less, or (2) when the defendant/person under supervision is absent from contractor's facility without USPO/USPSO's or vendor's permission for over 24 hours.
+Inpatient detoxification services including: - 1) Per diem rates include room and board, assessment, counseling/therapeutic services, physical examination and blood and urine specimen collection. - 2) For invoicing purposes per diem rates are calculated based on the following: - (a) A calendar day unit (midnight to midnight) for continuous placement of over 24 hours; and - (b) Is prorated/calculated as one-fourth of a calendar day for - (1) Six (6) hours or less, or - (2) When a client is absent from contractor's facility without

+USPO/USPSO's or vendor's permission for over twenty-four (24) hours.